 Planning any kind of project is usually a logical process, with a strict timetable of events that need to be tackled in sequence if the final outcome is to be achieved.
 So it’s not surprising that many negotiators bring this logical step-by-step approach to planning negotiations.
 This approach rarely works in negotiation because the other party may have a very different plan with a completely different sequence of events they want to discuss.

 Our research reveals that skilled negotiators are more likely to consider each issue in isolation and plan how to handle it irrespective of when it might be discussed in the negotiation.
 This approach gives them the flexibility to handle any issue at any time.
 Consequently, they are not caught off balance if the other party raises something unexpectedly.
-Download our whitepaper to discover how to effectively prepare for a negotiation.
+Download our whitepaper below to discover how to effectively prepare for a negotiation:

 5. A good negotiator is like a Poker player - playing their cards close to their chest